Michaellam001/office-green-stakeholder-analysis/README.md

+## NOTICE ##
+📘 Project Summary: Plant Pals
+This project, Plant Pals, is part of the Google Project Management Certificate course on Coursera.
+I am showcasing it on my GitHub for practice and learning purposes only, and I do not claim original authorship or ownership of the project content or design.

+The purpose of uploading this project is to demonstrate my understanding of key project management concepts such as stakeholder analysis, RACI charts, and project planning as taught in the course.
+It also serves as a way to build familiarity with documenting and sharing work on GitHub.

 # Office Green: Plant Pals Stakeholder Analysis

 This repository contains a stakeholder analysis for the **Plant Pals** project, a new service being developed by Office Green.
 The goal of this analysis is to identify, assess, and strategize engagement with key stakeholders to ensure successful project execution.